 - Getting Started with Enterprise Search Using Apache Solr by Xavier Morera

 - Getting Started With Elasticsearch for .NET Developers by JP Toto

 Elasticsearch and Solr eco-system and community

-However what’s even more valuable are the domain specific solutions like importers, parsers, crawlers and other extensions allowing you to add new functionality within Elasticsearch and or Solr.
-You do have to keep in mind that it’s most likely not possible to extend hosted search solutions like for example Azure Search, but in some cases this logic can be added as a pre-processing or post-processing step while feeding the index or submitting a search request.
+However, what’s even more valuable are the domain-specific solutions like importers, parsers, crawlers, and other extensions, allowing you to add new functionality within Elasticsearch and or Solr.
+You do have to keep in mind that it’s most likely not possible to extend hosted search solutions like, for example, Azure Search.
+Still, in some cases, this logic can be added as a pre-processing or post-processing step while feeding the index or submitting a search request.

 I’ve recently blogged about how you could host a document parser like Tika within a separate process (more details here).
-And the same could be done for other process Apache Nutch etc.
+And the same could be done for other methods Apache Nutch etc.

 Now we know a bit more about what’s under the covers of Azure Search.
-There is a lot more of course, but learning further about Elasticsearch will give you a deeper understanding about its limitations, upcoming features and even allow you to choose for a 100% Elasticsearch or Solr solution instead.
+There is a lot more, of course, but learning further about Elasticsearch will give you a deeper understanding of its limitations, upcoming features and even allow you to choose for a 100% Elasticsearch or Solr solution instead.